 -When thinking about the items you are bringing, give extra consideration to weight, for instance, don't bring more toothpaste than you need...bring a light-weight bowl...give consideration to the weight of deodorant, bug spray, sunscreen, flashlight, etc.

 -There is a daypack listed in the participant handbook.
 Any school backpack is good for this.
 You will need this for the day we attempt the summit.

 -Flashlights - let's talk about this for a second.
 Every year we have someone who gets on the moutain and does not have a flashlight...even though we talk about it and remind everyone over and over.
 You do not want this to be you.
 Here's why: it's really dark on the mountain.
 There are no street lights.
 There may not be any moonlight.
 And trying to find things in your backpack at night, or getting from your backpack to your tent at night can be really difficult.
 So bring a flashlight.

 If you are still confused about packing, here is a quick review:

 All of the stuff you'll need on the mountain and after we are off the mountain will go in a different bag.
-We will not get these things out until Sunday when we check-in at Trek.
-Basically, everything you need for the mountain (including everything for your backpack) and everything you need after we are off the mountain will be in your bag which we do not get out of the trailer until Sunday when we check-in at Trek.
+We will not get these things out until Saturday when we check-in at Trek.
+Basically, everything you need for the mountain (including everything for your backpack) and everything you need after we are off the mountain will be in the bag which we do not get out of the trailer until Saturday when we check-in at Trek.

 Here are some questions other families have asked, which might be helpful to you:

 What about the rain pants?
-Do we really need them?
-No, only if you want them.
-Some people bring them, some do not.
-I usually scotch guard some lightweight pants and bring them.
+I don't have those.
+Okay, so you can buy some rain pants if you want, but you can also just scotch guard some lightweight pants and bring them.
 The biggest need for rain pants is if we have to hike in the rain.
-Having rain pants is probably better than not having them, but you can save the extra cost and extra weight/space by not having them.

 What if I have food allergies?
 Talk to Monty and Heather as soon as possible.